TedLivist/leaderboard/README.md

 - Run `npm i` to install the dependencies
 - Run `npm start` to start the application

+### Usage
+- Type in name and score in the corresponding inputs and click the `Submit` button.
+Do this as many times as you wish - once, twice, (thrice?)
+- To get the list of the name-score pairs, click the `Refresh` and the list of the inputs you have submitted will be rendered

 ## Author

 👤 **Teddy-Livingstone**